ahmadalwy3/ahmadalwy3/Static-filter-syntax.md

 #### `popunder`

-To block "popunders" windows/tabs.
+To block "popunders" windows/tabs, where original page is redirected to advertisement and desired content is loaded in newly created one.
 To be used in the same manner as the `popup` filter option, except that it will block popunders.

 #### `redirect`